-The notion of appropriation, when applied to the relationship between Jews and Romans, may help to highlight the individual agency of specific Jews (or groups of Jews) in their dealings with Rome rather than the so-called imposition of Roman culture or norms on provincial populations.
+When applied to the relationship between Jews and Romans, the notion of appropriation may help to highlight the individual agency of specific Jews (or groups of Jews) in their dealings with Rome rather than the so-called imposition of Roman culture or norms on provincial populations.
 It certainly helps to clarify that the adoption of Roman cultural motifs by the rabbis was neither passive nor thoughtless, but rather selective, evolving, and creative.
-It also does a better job than the notion of hybridization, which does not adequately reflect the power dynamics at work in the rabbis’ experience of Rome (at least for most rabbis), nor their claims to be building a distinct, idiosyncratic social, political, legal, and religious order.
+Appropriation is also more apt than the notion of hybridization, which does not adequately reflect the power dynamics at work in the rabbis’ experience of Rome (at least for most rabbis), nor their claims to be building a distinct, idiosyncratic social, political, legal, and religious order.

 Admittedly, classical rabbinic works are anonymous collections and thus collective artefacts, not individual productions.
-They are rooted in a long history of oral transmission, which progressively gave way to the production of literary compilations with various layers, which reached their final redactional state between the third and the sixth century CE, roughly.
+They are rooted in a long history of oral transmission, which progressively gave way to the production of literary compilations with various layers, which reached their final redactional state roughly between the third and the sixth century CE.
 Even though they are collective endeavours, these anthologies name specific rabbis, attribute teachings to them—whether these attributions are historically reliable is another debate—and record disagreements between them, so that it is possible to speak of individual agency within a collective setting.

 In addition to selective inventiveness and individual agency, a third dimension of De Certeau’s notion of ‘appropriation’ is worth considering.
-For De Certeau, appropriation involves ordinary people rather than prominent and powerful members of the elite, and thus reflects a bottom-up perspective.
-It is somehow problematic to characterize the rabbis as ordinary people, as they constituted a literate elite trained in legal matters.
-Yet most of them were not particularly rich; nor did they enjoy positions of political (or even judicial) power.
-Therefore, rabbinic Judaism may reasonably be seen as related to everyday practices (which does not mean that rabbinic norms were representative of how Jews actually lived during the first centuries CE—this is a different issue altogether).
+For De Certeau, appropriation involves ordinary people rather than just the prominent and powerful members of the elite, and thus reflects a bottom-up perspective.
+It is problematic to characterize the rabbis as ordinary people, as they constituted a literate elite trained in legal matters.
+Yet most of them were not particularly rich and only a few enjoyed positions of political (or even judicial) power.
+Under these circumstances, rabbinic Judaism may reasonably be construed as related to everyday practices (which does not mean that rabbinic norms were representative of how Jews actually lived during the first centuries CE—that is a different issue altogether).

 Inherent in De Certeau’s focus on ordinary people is also the notion of power discrepancy.
 Those who appropriate cultural products, discourses, or practices, are not those who create, produce, spread, and control them (in contrast to Bourdieu’s approach, as well as that of Foucault to a great extent).
-De Certeau’s work somehow comes to balance previous sociological analyses of cultural consumption that suggested a passive attitude on the consumers’ part.
-So, even though the processes of cultural appropriation ultimately contribute to fashion the culture in which they take place, De Certeau’s starting point is the original discrepancy between those who, so to say, are ‘in charge of culture’ and those who receive it.
-This explains why De Certeau’s notion of appropriation has proved relevant for post-colonial studies, which focus on situations in which a colonial culture is imposed on a population with its own, indigenous culture.
+De Certeau’s work seeks to balance previous sociological analyses of cultural consumption that suggested a passive attitude on the consumers’ part.
+While he may have agreed that the processes of cultural appropriation ultimately contribute to the shaping of the culture in which they take place, De Certeau’s starting point is the original discrepancy between those who, so to speak, are ‘in charge of culture’ and those who receive it.
+This starting point explains why De Certeau’s notion of appropriation has proved relevant for postcolonial studies, which focus on situations in which a colonial culture is imposed on a population with its own, indigenous culture.
 As Jitse Dijkstra notes, De Certeau himself referred to the Spanish colonization of the Americas, in which the indigenous populations:

 often used the laws, practices, and representations that were imposed on them by force or by fascination to ends other than those of their conquerors; they made something else out of them; they subverted them from within … by many different ways of using them in the service of rules, customs or convictions foreign to the colonization which they could not escape.